 We arrive at home and I put all the shit we bought on the table.
 I’m impressed.
 I had a fungus another time in the past, but the doctor only gave a cream to me.
 Amateur.

 Now I got two creams, twenty small packets (two per day) full of a suspicious brown liquid, ten even smaller packets full of a white substance, and 2.5 liters of vinegar.

 I get a basin and I fill it with half a liter of hot water, 25 centiliters of vinegar, some white powder, and two packets of the mysterious medicine that makes turn the water in blood as Moses’ cane.

 The basin releases a disgusting smell but I put my feet into it anyway.

-For the first five minutes nothing happens.
-Then the substance attacks my feet that turn red and start to burn as hell.
+For the first five minutes, nothing happens.
+Then the substance attacks my feet that turn red and start to burn like hell.